aditya109/journey-CKA/Networking/Networking.md

 To re-direct overall traffic we will have to run `another load-balancer`, to re-direct traffic to respective load-balancers for endpoints `/wear` and `/video`.

+Also, we have to SSL authentication to provide secured `http` URL for our server.

 ![](https://github.com/aditya109/learning-k8s/blob/main/assets/networking-GCP%20ingress-2.svg?raw=true)

+The problem here is each LoadBalancer service comes with a load-balancer which is very costly.
+Each time we do this, the cost increases and so does the complexity of our application.

+So we use Ingress for these usage.